vdae2304/Metodos-Numericos/Documentacion/Tensor class.md

 ### `tensor::data`

 Returns a pointer to the memory array used internally by the tensor.
-Because elements in the tensor are stored contiguously and in row-major order, the pointer retrieved can be offset to access any element in the tensor.
+Because elements in the tensor are stored contiguously, the pointer retrieved can be offset to access any element in the tensor.
 ```cpp
 T* data();
 const T* data() const;